Mouhamed-Amine/AirBnB_clone/README.md

 # AirBnB clone project
-#1 At the beginning we have created BaseModel.py file that has an attribut,methods we are going to use in the project later
+#1 At the beginning we have created BaseModel.py file that has an attribut and methods that we are going to use in the project later

-those attribut are id,created at and updated_at.//
+those attribut are id,created at and updated_a, we also used args and kwargs in the constructor to make parameter assigning dynamic.

-we've learned new concept which is uuid to initialize id attribut with and then the created and updated attribut get initilized using datetime module.
+we've learned new concept which is uuid(a unique identifier for an object on interent) to initialize id attribut with and then the created and updated attribut get initilized using datetime module.

 The goal of building BaseModel like that is to create a persistent storage engine that we can rely on when we move on later.